mspnp/iaas-landing-zone-baseline/networking/README.md

 # Networking resource templates

-> Note: This is part of the Azure Kubernetes Service (AKS) baseline cluster reference implementation.
+> Note: This is part of the IaaS baseline reference implementation.
 For more information check out the [readme file in the root](../README.md).

 These files are the Bicep templates used in the deployment of this reference implementation.
 This reference implementation uses a standard hub-spoke model.